JGCRI/gcam-doc/inputs_demand.md

 gcam-version: v8.2
 ---

 GCAM's demand inputs include information on consumption and prices in the historical period in order to calibrate model parameters.
 Additional parameters related to income and price elasticities are needed for modeling future periods.
 GCAM requires demand data to be globally consistent with [supply data](inputs_supply.html) for each of its historical model periods as it solves for market equilibrium in these years as it does for future years.

+Recent GCAM-Macro-KLEAM updates affect selected demand-related inputs and linkages, especially income-elasticity processing for industrial and other final-demand sectors and the treatment of agricultural nonfood demand used in macroeconomic accounting.

 These inputs are required for each [region](common_assumptions.html#regional-resolution) and [historical year](common_assumptions.html#historical-years).

 # Table of Contents